loomio/loomio-deploy/README.md

 This is what you need to run your own Loomio server.

-It will run all Loomio services on a single host via docker and docker-compose, complete with an SSL certificate via letsencrypt.
+It will run all Loomio services on a single host via docker and docker compose, complete with an SSL certificate via letsencrypt.

 If you just want a local install of Loomio for development, see [Setting up a Loomio development environment](https://github.com/loomio/loomio/blob/master/DEVSETUP.md).